Get started with Craftybase

 Count your on-hand materials

-Create a list of all materials on hand, and add these to Craftybase (use our printable template or spreadsheet).
+Create a list of all materials on hand, and add these to Craftybase (you can use our printable template or spreadsheet for this task).

 Count how many of each material you have, then enter the quantity and unit cost for each material.
 This is your starting adjustment and what you'll be tracking from your account start date.